 Lorie has deep roots in the community and her family has lived in Carrboro for seven generations, of which she is immensely proud.
-She received the Orange County Humans Rights & Relations Pauli Murry award in 2018 and was featured in Chapel Hill Magazine’s Women of Achievement for her work with the Hannah Ruth Foundation and local community organizing.
+She received the Orange County Human Rights & Relations Pauli Murry Award in 2018 and was featured in Chapel Hill Magazine’s Women of Achievement for her work with the Hannah Ruth Foundation and local community organizing.
 Lorie received the 2021 Margaret Rigg Social Justice Award from Eckerd College, her alma mater.
 Lorie received a bachelor’s degree in Communications from Eckerd College.
 She is a certified Community Restorative Justice Circle Peacekeeper.

 Coordinator of Student Leadership and Engagement

 Blue Ribbon Mentor-Advocate

 My name is Sara Levine and I am currently getting my Masters in Social Work